Conformal Invariance and Multifractality at Anderson Transitions in Arbitrary Dimensions

-\textit{Multifractality and CFT in $d=2$.} Two-dimensional (2D) CFTs possess the infinite-dimensional Virasoro symmetry.
-In this setting, the ellipses in Eq.~\eqref{Abelian-fusion} represent Virasoro descendants, and lead to a single Virasoro block in a 4-point function of MF operators, and a Vafa-Lewellen~\cite{Vafa1988, Lewellen1988} constraint on the MF spectra.
-The unique solution of this constraint subject to the symmetries~\eqref{Weyl-symmetry} is the parabolic spectrum~\eqref{parabolic-spectrum}~\cite{Bondesan2016, Zirnbauer-The-integer-2019, Karcher2021}.
-The MF operators appear as vertex operators in a 2D \textit{Coulomb gas theory} (Gaussian free field with a background charge).
+\textit{Multifractality and CFT in $d=2$.}---2D CFTs possess the infinite-dimensional Virasoro symmetry.
+In this setting, the ellipsis in Eq.~\eqref{Abelian-fusion} represents Virasoro descendants, and leads to a single Virasoro block in a four-point function of MF operators, and a Vafa-Lewellen~\cite{Vafa1988, Lewellen1988} constraint on the MF spectra.
+The unique solution of this constraint subject to the symmetries~\eqref{Weyl-symmetry} is the parabolic spectrum~\cite{Bondesan2016, Zirnbauer-The-integer-2019, Karcher2021}

-Both the simple and the generalized parabolicity~\eqref{parabolic-spectrum} were tested analytically and numerically, and were found to be violated at 2D ATs in various symmetry classes~\cite{Obuse-Boundary-2008, Evers-Multifractality-2008, Puschmann-Quartic-2021, Karcher2021, Karcher2022, Karcher2022b, Karcher-Generalized-2023}.
-This has led to the un\-der\-stan\-ding that conformal invariance might be lost at these critical points.
-Similarly, numerical studies of multifractality in $d = 3,4,5$ have found strong deviations from parabolicity~\cite{Rodriguez-Multifractal-2011, Ujfalusi-Finite-size-2015, Lindinger-Multifractal-2017, Tarquini-Critical-2017} but there has not been any prediction in $d > 2$ from a CFT perspective.
-Our paper provides such a prediction.
+where the parameter $b$ cannot be determined from symmetry considerations alone.
+The second equation above is the simplification of the first for the simple MF spectrum $\Delta_q$.
+In $d=2$, the MF operators appear as vertex operators in a \textit{Coulomb gas theory} (a Gaussian free field with a background charge)~\cite{Bondesan2016}.

+The central result of this Letter is that, once we assume conformal invariance and Abelian fusion, Eqs.~\eqref{parabolic-spectrum} hold for MF spectra at ATs in any dimension $d \geq 2$.

 \textit{The conformal bootstrap} program ~\cite{Poland2018} has brought the study of higher-dimensional CFTs into the limelight with extensive work on both analytical and numerical fronts.
-The bootstrap philosophy attempts to solve the \emph{crossing symmetry} conditions coming from associativity of the operator product expansion (OPE) of the CFT operators, with minimal inputs from global symmetry and expected fusion rules for the operators.
-Crossing symmetry relates three possible ways (or channels) of reducing a 4-point function $\langle \prod_{i=1}^4 O_i(x_i) \rangle$ to 2-point functions by replacing pairs of operators with their OPEs (Fig.~\ref{fig:Crossing}).
-The $s$-channel fusion ($1\to 2$, $3 \to 4$) and the $t$-channel fusion ($1\to 4$, $2 \to 3$) result in expansions of the 4-point function that have overlapping regions of convergence and give the crossing equation
+The bootstrap philosophy attempts to solve the \emph{crossing symmetry} conditions coming from associativity of the OPE, with inputs from global symmetry and expected fusion rules for the operators.
+Crossing symmetry relates possible ways (or channels) of reducing a four-point function $\langle \prod_{i=1}^4 O_i(\mathbf{r}_i) \rangle$ to two-point functions by replacing pairs of operators with their OPEs (see FIG. \ref{fig:Crossing}).
+The $s$-channel fusion ($1\to 2$, $3 \to 4$) and the $t$-channel fusion ($1\to 4$, $2 \to 3$) result in two expansions of the four-point function and give the crossing equation $ \sum_{O_s} \lambda_{12}^{O_s}\lambda_{34}^{O_s} W_{O_s} = \sum_{O_t} \lambda_{14}^{O_t} \lambda_{23}^{O_t} W_{O_t}$.
+The factors $W_O$ are fully de\-ter\-mined by conformal symmetry, while the CFT data $\{\Delta_i, \lambda_{ij}^k\}$ consisting of scaling dimensions and OPE coefficients are to be found.
+Solutions $\{\Delta_i, \lambda_{ij}^k\}$ fully define consistent CFTs.